openebs/mayastor-docs/reference/basic-architecture.md

 ### io-engine

-The io-engine pods encapsulate Mayastor containers, which implement the I/O path from the block devices at the persistence layer, up to the relevant initiators on the worker nodes mounting volume claims.
+The io-engine pod encapsulates Mayastor containers, which implement the I/O path from the block devices at the persistence layer, up to the relevant initiators on the worker nodes mounting volume claims.
 The instance of the Mayastor running inside the container performs four major classes of functions:
-- Presents a gRPC interface to the components which allow it to orchestrate the creation, configuration, and deletion of Mayastor-managed objects hosted by that instance.
 - Creates and manages DiskPools hosted on that node.
 - Creates, exports, and manages volume controller objects hosted on that node.
 - Creates and exposes replicas from DiskPools hosted on that node over NVMe-TCP.
+- Provides a gRPC interface service to orchestrate the creation, deletion and management of the above objects, hosted on that node.

 Before the io-engine pod starts running, an init container attempts to verify connectivity to the agent-core in the namespace where Mayastor has been deployed.
 If a connection is established, the io-engine pod registers itself over gRPC to the agent-core.
 In this way, the agent-core maintains a registry of nodes and their supported api-versions.